benbogart/Movie-Analysis/README.md

 Source: http://www.anonymousproductionassistant.com/2018/01/17/low-budget-movie/

+We will use the IATSE budget size thresholds because they better fit the budgets in our data.
+To do this we create a function and use apply to create a new feature called `budget_class`.
+We then create a box plot to show the distribution in those ranges.

 There were only 3 movies in the < \$6M class so we dropped that due to lack of data.

 ![budget](images/budget2.png)